kescardoso/datasetbucket/README.md

 ### Local Deployment

-1. Create an `env.py` file to keep your sensitive data secret
+1. Create an `env.py` file to keep your sensitive data secret.

 2. Open `env.py` and enter the following: